Use AI tools for research

 Key issues to consider

-Tools based on large language models like ChatGPT, Bard or CoPilot can help you to get a basic understanding of topics.
-Students have full access to a more data secure version of CoPilot through the university.
+Tools based on large language models (LLMs) like ChatGPT, Gemini or CoPilot can help you to get a basic understanding of topics.
+Students have full access to a more data secure version of CoPilot through the university (details on how to sign up are available on the artificial intelligence page, under the section 'Making safe choices when choosing AI software').

 The tools introduced below are designed to help you to find literature and understand how different sources relate to each other.
-They do this by adding a large language model to a collection of academic papers.
+They do this by adding a large language model (LLM) to a collection of academic papers.
+Each tool is explained below with links.

 Some of these tools require prompting with questions to get suggestions for related sources, while others allow you to upload an article for the AI to analyse.